3skue/xAPI/README.md

 xAPI
 ====

+> The revamp is going to be released later.
+By later I mean maybe a few months later.
+>
+> The revamp is going to be more of an actual pentesting/debugging tool inside of Roblox as opposed to being just an interface to port scripts from Synapse X to Studio.
+> Here's an rough timeline if anyone is a little unpatient:

+- [ ] Metamethod hooks (Currently in progress)
+- [ ] Function decompiler
+- [ ] Metatable hooks (Maybe)

+> "Meta*method* hook" means being able to fire seperate raw metamethods without having to invoke for example the dot (a.b) or table index (a[b]) operator for __index, while "meta*table* hook" means being able to intercept metamethods

 xAPI is a fast, flexible and powerful exploit simulator for Roblox written in pure Luau.

 It follows the [Unified Naming Convention](https://github.com/unified-naming-convention/NamingStandard/tree/main) and includes...